From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 “So why keep him around?”

 “Lovers!”
-Tien shouts, outraged at such an outlandish accusation.
+Tien shouts.
 “I’m half your age.”

 “Exhausting!”
 Tien fires back.
 “You just keep digging mister and that’s the only warning you’re gonna get.”

-“Fair enough,” Tien concedes, “I know how precious your energy is.
+“Fair enough,” Tien concedes.
+“I know how precious your energy is.
 Besides, you couldn’t keep up with me no matter how much energy you conserve.”

-“What the hell happened to not taking the bait,” Darwin queries.
-“And if we’re keeping score, I seem to recall the last train wreck you dated was older than me.”
+“What the hell happened to not taking the bait?
+And since we’re keeping score, that last train wreck you dated was older than me.”

 “My point exactly.”